Child Custody And Visitation

 What Should I Do If My Ex-Spouse Does Not Follow the Custody Agreement?

-It can be distressing and frustrating when an ex-spouse does not adhere to agreed custody terms.
+It can be distressing and frustrating when an ex-spouse does not adhere to agreed-upon custody terms.
 In these situations, you need to document every missed exchange or schedule change.
-These records help resolve disputes through direct discussion, or can support your position in court if legal enforcement becomes necessary.
+These records help resolve disputes through direct discussion or can support your position in court if legal enforcement becomes necessary.
 Mediation or legal action may sometimes provide the best solution.
+At Wexell Milman, we guide you through your options to help protect your parenting rights and reach the best possible outcome for your child.

 How Can I Prove That Joint Custody Is in My Child’s Best Interest?